yavorysynka/zotero-better-bibtex/Configuration.md

 `en-GB` here myself as I generally prefer the en-US locale for my systems, but not the wacky idea of date formatting that comes with it.

-### extensions.zotero.translators.better-bibtex.titleCaseLowerCase (default: about abov...)

-List of words to keep lowercase when applying title casing.

 ### extensions.zotero.translators.better-bibtex.jurismPreferredLanguage (default: zh-alalc97)

 When language alternates are present in Juris-M, this is the language BBT will pick.